RelievedSnow/Whac-a-Mole/README.md

 # Whac-a-Mole
 JavaScript Project 3 : Whac-a-mole

-# In this project we learn the following JavaCsript methods.
+# In this project we learn the following JavaScript methods.
 1. .querySelector()
 2. .querySelectorAll()
 3. .forEach()